edwarddklee/Portfolio-Builder/README.md

 # Portfolio-Backtester
-3-part code created as a Python Developer for hedge fund, Autumn Winds Asset Management during Summer of 2018.
+3-part code created as a Python Developer for hedge fund: Autumn Winds Asset Management during Summer of 2018.

 # Overview